-3 Permitted with consent

-Bed and breakfast accommodation; Boarding houses; Business identification signs; Centre-based child care facilities; Community facilities; Dual occupancies (attached); Dwelling houses; Environmental protection works; Group homes; Health consulting rooms; Home-based child care; Home businesses; Home industries; Hospitals; Multi dwelling housing; Places of public worship; Recreation areas; Residential care facilities; Respite day care centres; Roads; Secondary dwellings
+3 Permitted with consent Bed and breakfast accommodation; Boarding houses; Business identification signs; Centre-based child care facilities; Community facilities; Dual occupancies (attached); Dwelling houses; Environmental protection works; Group homes; Health consulting rooms; Home-based child care; Home businesses; Home industries; Hospitals; Multi dwelling housing; Places of public worship; Recreation areas; Residential care facilities; Respite day care centres; Roads; Secondary dwellings

 - B. Deleting Clause 4.5A Density controls for Zone R2 Low Density Residential - 2.
-Delete Clause 4.1A and replace with the following; - 4.1A Dual Occupancy (attached) Subdivisions - (1) Despite clause 4.1, development consent may be granted for the Torrens title subdivision of a lot if - - (a) before the day Ryde Local Environmental Plan 2014 (Amendment No ??) commences a dual occupancy (attached) has been constructed on the lot, and - i. the lot has an area of at least 580 square metres, and - ii. one dwelling will be situated on each lot resulting from the subdivision, and - iii. each lot will have an area of not less than 290 square metres, and - iv. an occupation certificate has been issued. - (b) on or after the day Ryde Local Environmental Plan 2014 (Amendment No ??) commences a dual occupancy (attached) has been approved on the lot, and-
+Delete Clause 4.1A and replace with the following; - 4.1A Dual Occupancy (attached) Subdivisions - (1) Despite clause 4.1, development consent may be granted for the Torrens title subdivision of a lot if - - (a) before the day Ryde Local Environmental Plan 2014 (Amendment No ??) commences a dual occupancy (attached) has been constructed on the lot, and - i. the lot has an area of at least 580 square metres, and - ii. one dwelling will be situated on each lot resulting from the subdivision, and - iii. each lot will have an area of not less than 290 square metres, and - iv. an occupation certificate has been issued.

-- v. the lot has an area of at least 750 square metres, and - vi. one dwelling will be situated on each lot resulting from the subdivision, and - vii. each lot will have an area of not less than 375 square metres and a primary street frontage of not less than 6 metres. - 2.
+- (b) on or after the day Ryde Local Environmental Plan 2014 (Amendment No ??) commences a dual occupancy (attached) has been approved on the lot, and - v. the lot has an area of at least 750 square metres, and - vi. one dwelling will be situated on each lot resulting from the subdivision, and - vii. each lot will have an area of not less than 375 square metres and a primary street frontage of not less than 6 metres. - 2.
 Development consent may only be granted to the strata subdivision of a dual occupancy (attached) on land in Zone R2 Low Density Residential if the land has an area of at least 750 square metres. - 3.
-Amending Clause 4.1B Minimum lot sizes for dual occupancies and multi dwelling housing in the following manner; - 4.1 B Minimum lot sizes for dual occupancies and multi dwelling housing - 1.
-This Clause is not subject to the provisions of Clause 4.6 Exceptions to Development Standards. - 2.
+The commencement of Ryde Local Environmental Plan 2014 (Amendment No ??), does not affect assessment and appeal processes for development applications lodged before, but not determined prior to commencement of amendment No ??. - 3.
+Amending Clause 4.1B Minimum lot sizes for dual occupancies and multi dwelling housing in the following manner;

+4.1 B Minimum lot sizes for dual occupancies and multi dwelling housing

+- 1. This Clause is not subject to the provisions of Clause 4.6 Exceptions to Development Standards. - 2.
 The objective of this clause is to achieve planned residential density in certain zones. - Development consent may be granted for development on a lot in Zone R2 Low Density Residential for a purpose shown in Column 1 of the table to this clause if- - (a) the area of the lot is equal to or greater than the area specified for that purpose and shown opposite in Column 2 of the table, and - (b) the primary road frontage of the lot is equal to or greater than 12 metres.

 Column 1 Column 2

-Dual occupancy (attached) 580 750 square metres
+Dual occupancy (attached) 580 750 square

+metres

 Multi dwelling housing 900 square metres